 - Are you actively using credit now?

-4. How frequently are you applying for new sources of credit?
+4. How frequently do you source out new types of credit?

 Frequently applying for credit is a flag for creditors.
 It tends to signal financial difficulty rather than stability.
 If you frequently sign up for new credit cards, loans or other forms of credit, lenders may conclude that you're not able to manage your money.